fastlane/docs/README.md

 This repo contains all documentation for fastlane.
 You can find the `.md` files inside the [docs](docs) folder.

-To preview the updated documentation locally, just clone the repo, modify the file, and run
+To preview the updated documentation locally, just clone the repo, modify the file, and run.
+Note that some of the files are in [generated](docs/generated) folder and are later copied with mkdocs prebuild hook.

 ```
 mkdocs serve